Ms. Ignacio's 2nd Grade

 Dear Second Grade Families,

-My name is Ms. Jolene Marie Ignacio and it is my pleasure to welcome your student to Assumption School’s Second Grade!
-I am honored to have your child in my class!
+My name is Ms. Jolene Ignacio and it is my pleasure to welcome your student to Assumption School’s Second Grade!
+I am excited to have your child in my class!
 We are going to explore learning in a variety of subjects which include reading, writing, math and most profoundly, religion.
 This is an exciting year for a young Catholic’s First Holy Communion as well as the foundational development in faith and understanding of Catholic beliefs.
 There are many fun activities, virtual field trips, and special moments to be shared.
-Please join me and the whole Assumption community as we look forward to and begin a great year of education, connections, and positive growth in your young pupil.
-This year is truly a gift to work with your child and I will passionately teach him or her to achieve their full potential.
-Parents and family are always welcome in our learning environment, so please feel free to visit and support our classroom after all visiting/volunteer requirements are met.
+Please join me and the whole Assumption community as we look forward to and begin a great year of education, connections, and positive growth in your young pupils.
+This year is truly a gift to work with your child, and I will effortlessly teach him or her to achieve their full potential.
+Parents and family are always welcome into our learning environment, so please feel free to visit and support our classroom after all visiting/volunteer requirements are met.

 With gratitude and peace,

 - Subject Matter: Recognizing bible stories and their application to daily life, knowledge of Catholic prayers and mass responses, articulation of church doctrine/history/moral issues, preparation for sacraments of Reconciliation and Eucharist, understanding of the Holy Trinity, and the uniqueness of each child.

 - Expectations: Daily participation, attendance and reverence at mass, basic understanding of the sacraments, especially of Reconciliation and the Eucharist, and to develop a sincere respect and tolerance of others.